The Culture of the Single Millennial

 How did Millennials react to the seemingly infinite amount of beautiful people available online or in certain cities?
 Some could ignore it.
 Some became addicted to excitement and chasing physical pleasures.
 Some continued to seek a serious relationship but added a high physical standard to their list of requirements in a life partner.
 A person in the latter category might think: “Surely if there are so many attractive people around, I should be able to end up with one of them, right?”
 Again, it is an issue of culture and environment molding young people’s expectations.

-It is tragic that so many of the youth were dismissed as unattractive unjustly.
+It is tragic that so many of the youth dismissed each other as unattractive unjustly.
 The problem was that Millennials had a very specific and crass view of what was attractive.
-Millennials did not appreciate actual, natural aesthetics, but rather a very cheap, plastic, commercialized and almost trashy look which they learned from photoshopped Instagram photos, reality TV shows and pornography.
-They liked “hot” not “beautiful.”
+Millennials did not appreciate actual, natural aesthetics or unique characteristics, but rather a very cheap, plastic look which they learned from photoshopped Instagram pictures, reality TV shows and pornography.

 The Loss of Religion and Shame

 Of course, we cannot neglect to mention the steep decline in faith and even a sense of shame among Millennials.
 Our generation has a lower rate of religiosity and belief in God than previous generations did.
 Most of the major world religions encourage marriage and procreation while condemning sex outside of marriage.

 Religion aside, even a secular sense of shame and fear of a bad reputation in the community died out in the face of the Casual Sex Industrial Complex.
 Why be ashamed of certain activities or the number of sexual partners you have if the mainstream culture promotes such behavior?
 A large number of Millennials no longer felt shame fornicating, living with a partner before marriage, or even avoiding marriage altogether because, as they reasoned, marriage is nothing but a legal contract.